sumn2u/string-comparisons/readme.md

 ```

 ## Docs
-Access the class documentation of each implemented algorithm from [here](https://sumn2u.github.io/string-comparisons/) and find more information on algorithms [here](algorithms.md).
+Find more information on the algorithms by accessing the [class documentation](https://sumn2u.github.io/string-comparisons) of each implemented [algorithm](algorithms.md).

 ##  String Similarity Algorithm Comparison